 What better way to evaluate a particular service than by acting as a customer of that service?
 This can be done most easily by having a selected group of employees physically walk the process pretending to be an item of work – an incoming customer call, for example.
 What happens to the record of the call?
 Who works on it next?
 What happens at that work station?
 Where does it go after that?

 Another approach is shared by Roger Hirt, a Black Belt with the City of Fort Wayne, Ind., who recalls one project where a team wanted to improve the quality of response to citizen calls.
-Instead of doing an after-the-fact survey of callers, they used the increasingly common practice of “secret shoppers,” people who interact with the process just as real customers would.
+Instead of doing an after-the-fact survey of callers, they used secret shoppers, people who interact with the process just as real customers would.
 First, they provided the secret shoppers with standard scripts relating to different types of inquiry and complaint calls.
 They had these people call the city department at different times (so they would talk to different staff), then looked at how the staff had handled the calls.
 They discovered a lot of inconsistency in how staff recorded and categorized information, with the result that citizens weren’t always provided with correct answers or responses.
 This information allowed the department to develop training for everyone who received calls.
 A second secret shopper trial showed dramatically improved results.

 Collecting data this way is a sensitive issue.
 On one hand, the idea is to be assured that the secret shoppers are getting service similar to what real customers would experience.
 But on the other hand, employees may be disturbed if the data collection comes as a complete surprise.
 Project Black Belts and improvement teams will have to make a judgment call about how much to tell people ahead of time.